Mastercard/flow/IMPLEMENTATION_STATUS.md

 authoritative subject to explicit approved amendments.
 Frozen feasibility evidence and the original decision records remain historical.

+## Successful consuming-repository trial — 2026-09-17

+The user reports that their local consuming-workload test now passes in about 3 minutes, compared with about 53 minutes previously, and that no trace-to-addenda migration was required.
+They confirm validation is good for their use case.
+This completes the previously outstanding user trial/assessment for that use case; it must not continue to be listed as unavailable.
+These are user-reported timings, not an independently measured benchmark or a general performance guarantee.
+Exact selected/outcome totals, repetitions and final loaded-artifact provenance were not supplied with this confirmation, so none are inferred here.

+The earlier consumer Writer linkage-error investigation is superseded by this successful user report, not by an agent-applied consumer dependency correction.
+No further edits to either consuming repository are needed for that investigation.
+Existing serial/reporting behavior, external logging and the absence of required trace migration remain the supported direction; parallel per-flow capture is still deferred.

+Next retained work is the reproduced native-progress stall, then a complete Jupiter mutation result and remaining focused host/integration acceptance.
+The successful workload run does not resolve that intermittent library reproducer or the separate direct-Surefire issue.
+It does not certify unreported IntelliJ Debug/selection/Stop actions or authorize release/adoption.
+Cleanup 29–32 remains after retained functional completion and any functional feedback; the user-trial prerequisite itself is now satisfied.
+Historical entries below retain their original evidence and are superseded on the user-trial status by this section.

 ## Native method-source compatibility — 2026-09-17

 A real Launcher regression exposed a remaining ticket-33 compatibility defect: